-We account for equity-based compensation arrangements issued to non-employees using the fair value approach prescribed by Accounting Standards Update, or ASU, 2018-07, "Compensation-Stock Compensation (ASC 718): Improvements to Non-employee Share-Based Payment Accounting".
+We account for equity-based compensation arrangements issued to non-employees using the fair value approach prescribed by ASU 2018-07, "Compensation-Stock Compensation (ASC 718): Improvements to Non-employee Share-Based Payment Accounting."
 The value of non-employee equity-based compensation is measured at the grant date using a fair value-based measure.

 The fair value of each option award granted is estimated on the grant date.
-The grant date fair value of options with service based vesting conditions is determined using the Black-Scholes option pricing model.
-The Black-Scholes option pricing model requires the input of subjective assumptions, including the fair value of the underlying common stock, the expected term of the option, the expected volatility of the price of the Company's common stock, risk-free interest rates, and the dividend yield of the Company's common stock.
+The grant date fair value of options with service and performancebased vesting conditions is determined using the Black-Scholes option pricing model.
+The Black-Scholes option pricing model requires the input of subjective assumptions, including the fair value of the underlying common stock, the expected term of the option, the expected volatility of the price of our common stock, risk-free interest rates, and the dividend yield of our common stock.
 The grant date fair value of options with performance-based market conditions is determined using a Monte-Carlo valuation simulation.

-- Fair Value of Common Stock We determine the fair value of common stock based on the closing price of our common stock on the date of the grant. - Expected term The expected term represents the period that the equity-based awards are expected to be outstanding.
+Fair Value of Common Stock - We determined the fair value of common stock based on the closing price of our common stock on the date of the grant.

+Expected Term - The expected term represents the period that the equity-based awards are expected to be outstanding.
 We determine the expected term using the simplified method.
 The simplified method deems the term to be the average of the time-to-vesting and the contractual life of the options.
-For stock options granted to non-employees, the expected term equals the remaining contractual term of the option from the vesting date. - Expected volatility As we had no trading history for our common stock when we granted our option awards prior to our business combination, the expected volatility was estimated by taking the average historic price volatility for industry peers, consisting of several public companies in our industry that are either similar in size, stage, or financial leverage, over a period equivalent to the expected term of the awards.
-Due to our limited trading history, we will continue to determine expected volatility using estimates of industry peers. - Risk-free interest rate The risk-free interest rate is calculated using the average of the published interest rates of U.S. Treasury zero-coupon issues with maturities that are commensurate with the expected term. - Expected dividend yield The dividend yield assumption is zero as we have no history of or plans to make dividend payments.
+For stock options granted to non-employees, the expected term equals the remaining contractual term of the option from the vesting date.

+Expected Volatility - As we had no trading history for our common stock when we granted our option awards prior to the business combination, the expected volatility was estimated by taking the average historic price volatility for industry peers, consisting of several public companies in our industry that are either similar in size, stage, or financial leverage, over a period equivalent to the expected term of the awards.
+Due to our limited trading history, we will continue to determine expected volatility using estimate of industry peers.

+Risk-Free Interest Rate - The risk-free interest rate is calculated using the average of the published interest rates of U.S. Treasury zero-coupon issues with maturities that are commensurate with the expected term.

+Dividend Yield - The dividend yield assumption is zero, as we have no history of, or plans to make, dividend payments.